The Dynamics of The Night Watch

 Beyond its chiaroscuro, The Night Watch is unique for its movement.
 Rembrandt broke with the tradition of static militia portraits by introducing multiple conflicting actions and overlapping moments in time.

-Two girls run down the steps toward the captain of arms, who is descending with a massive two-handed sword held only in his left hand, using his right for balance or self-defense to protect him from the musket fire in font of him.
+Two girls run down the steps toward the captain of arms20, who is descending with a massive two-handed sword held only in his left hand, using his right for balance or self-defense to protect him from the musket fire in font of him.

-The first girl, carrying an expensive crystal goblet, is about to trip over the fork rest of the musketeer who has just fired.
+The first girl09, carrying an expensive crystal goblet, is about to trip over the fork rest of the musketeer who has just fired.

-A musketeer in red walks forward while loading gunpowder — ignoring every safety rule in Jacob de Gheyn II’s 1607 weapon manual.
+A musketeer in red07 walks forward while loading gunpowder — ignoring every safety rule in Jacob de Gheyn II’s 1607 weapon manual.
 Rembrandt knew de Gheyn’s work well; he painted a portrait of de Gheyn’s son in 1632, a painting that later became the most stolen artwork in history.

 Many stances in The Night Watch match de Gheyn’s illustrations, though Rembrandt freely altered them.
 With his own father Harmen having lost the use of a hand while preparing a musket, Rembrandt may have used this commission to comment on the militia’s sloppy technique, or simply to amuse himself at the expense of these wealthy amateurs acting a militia play.